Bounding boxes are one of the most popular—and recognized tools when it comes to image processing for image and video annotation projects.

 - Insurance claims

-Bounding boxes are used in all of these areas to train algorithms to identify patterns.
-An insurance company may leverage machine learning to document insurance claims for car accidents, while an agriculture company could use it to identify what stage of growth a plant is in.
+Bounding boxes are used in all of these areas as basic image annotation tool.
+It is used to train algorithms to identify patterns.
+An insurance company may leverage machine learning and training data to document insurance claims for car accidents, while an agriculture company could use it to identify what stage of growth a plant is in.

 Professional Bounding Box Annotation Services

 For those of us working in the AI industry, you may be familiar with the phrase “garbage in, garbage out.”
 This is spot-on.
-Feeding your system inaccurate training datasets is one of the best ways to sabotage your next computer vision project.
+Feeding your system inaccurate training datasets is one of the best ways to sabotage your segmentation techniques and next computer vision project.

 Misaligned bounding boxes throw a wrench in your algorithm and can take significant time to diagnose and fix.
 That’s why AI companies often choose to outsource image and video annotation to professional annotators.
-AI learns from us.
-Don’t teach it the wrong lessons.
+Artificial intelligence learns from us.
+Don’t teach it the wrong lessons with the wrong sementation algorithm.
 Rely on video and image annotation solutions that work.

-Access the right tools, techniques, and expert annotators with Keymakr.
-We offer affordable image- and video-based training datasets delivered on time for your next machine learning project.
+Access the right tools, image processing techniques and segmentation algorithms with Keymakr expert annotators.
+We offer affordable image- and video-based high level training datasets delivered on time for your next machine learning project.